Located a short distance southeast of downtown Ithaca is one of the most beautiful and unique Ithaca Waterfalls: Wells Falls.

 Wells Falls, which is also known by the interesting name of Businessman’s Lunch Falls or First Dam, is 65 feet tall and drops in a series of four drops.
 Of these, the largest is a 30-foot man-made dam.
 However, from the base of the falls, this dam can’t be seen well, so you’ll be able to enjoy the 35-foot natural portion of this waterfall.

-While Wells Falls in Ithaca is far from the tallest waterfalls in the area, what makes it unique is that it is located directly adjacent to an abandoned power plant.
+While Wells Falls in Ithaca is far from the tallest waterfalls in the area, what makes it unique and one of my favorite things to do in Ithaca, NY is that it is located directly adjacent to an abandoned power plant.

 The Van Nattas Pumping Station was built in 1893 on the site of an old flour mill.
 It provided water for the city both for drinking and for fire stations.
 Over the years, the site grew with new pumps being added and the site being harnassed for electricity.